raniamarhoni/GuessTheFlagGame/README.md

 5.Bootstrap

 ## Testing
 I have used console.log to check the right outcomes come out.
 I have left testing after each function where possible to make sure all the testing stays correct while building the rest of the game.
-It then has been cleared and committed again to avoid confusion on the code.
+I then cleared the testing when done with the project to avoid confusion on the code while but can revert back to the old commit if i need to test it.

 When I got family members and friends to test the game someone told me the same country came twice in the options.
 To double check this I changed the length to 10 on the array instead of the countrylist length and saw it happen.
 Then I doubled checked the same flag comes up twice which it did not, so it passed.
 To check the same options will not come up twice I made sure the first question can only have 6,7,8,9 in the array as the only options.
 I saw the other options was not been stored in the OtherFlagOptions array so the array was always empty therefore the same option will come up twice.
 I therfor made sure it will be pushed in the array and checked which then passed the test.